Under emergency law, Jordan seals capital to contain coronavirus

 Measures taken in recent days have closed schools and public transport and prayers have been banned in mosques, while most public and private sector employees have been asked to stay at home.

-In a series of actions to try to cushion the impact on the economy, Jordan’s Central Bank earlier this week injected around $700 million into the economy by reducing banks compulsory reserves, cutting interest rates and delaying loan repayments.
-(Reporting by Suleiman Al-Khalidi; editing by Barbara Lewis)
+In a series of actions to cushion the impact on the economy, Jordan’s central bank earlier this week injected around $700 million into the economy by reducing banks’ compulsory reserves, cutting interest rates and delaying loan repayments.